MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/connect-aquila-instance-to-ops-console.md

 Aquila is compatible with System Center Operations Manager 2019.
 [Download](https://www.microsoft.com/evalcenter/evaluate-system-center-2019) a trial version of System Center Operations Manager 2019 (available for 180 days), if you don't have the System Center Operations Manager 2019 executable files.
 Fill the personal details form and download SCOM_2019.exe

-After you create the Aquila Instance in Azure, connect the instance to Ops Console to configure the workloads that needs to be monitored.
+After you create the Aquila Instance in Azure, connect the instance to Ops Console to configure the workloads that need to be monitored.

-Follow the below steps to connect Aquila instance to Ops Console:
+Follow the below steps to connect an Aquila instance to Ops Console:

-## Identify Server where to install Ops Console
+## Identify server to install Ops Console

 Identify a server where you want to install the Ops Console.
-Don't perform this on Aquila VM, but rather a separate VM.
+Don't perform this on an Aquila VM, but rather on a separate VM.
 The VM needs to be a Windows Server.
 This server can be on-premises or on Azure.

-## Fulfill prerequisites to install Ops Console
+## Prerequisites to install Ops Console

-Complete the prerequisites before you install the Ops Console.
-Download and install the *RepotingViewer.msi* and *SQLSysClrTypes.msi* before the installation of the Ops Console.
-For a complete list of prerequisites, see [System Center Operations Manager 2019 - QuickStart Deployment Guide](https://kevinholman.com/2019/03/14/scom-2019-quickstart-deployment-guide/).
+- Complete the [prerequisites]((https://kevinholman.com/2019/03/14/scom-2019-quickstart-deployment-guide/) before you install the Ops Console.
+- Download and install the *RepotingViewer.msi* and *SQLSysClrTypes.msi* before you install the Ops Console.

 ## Install the Ops Console